-The research project started in May 2020 from an initiative of Black Donuts that desired up-to-date research of the recycling of discarded tires as part of their circular economy initiatives.
-The company constantly cooperates with customers, technology suppliers and universities to enhance the greener future of tire industry.
+The research project started in May 2020 from an initiative of Black Donuts that desired up-to-date research on the recycling of discarded tires as part of their circular economy initiatives.
+The company constantly cooperates with customers, technology suppliers, and universities to enhance the greener future of the tire industry.

 – The ideas of circular economy are inherent in our business philosophy, as we consider every stage and aspect of tire production and consumption.
 End-of-life tires and their re-use possibilities are a key topic at the moment for both our customers and us, Technical Director Martti Päivinen says.

 Studying circular economy as his minor, Mikko was eager to dive deeper into the suggested research topic.
 Black Donuts gave him free reins to do his research.
 In terms of the research context, some additional detective work was needed.

 – The world of tires was totally new to me, so it was both challenging and interesting to learn more about tire industry, Mikko says.

 – And valuable for us, thanks to Mikko’s fresh and new ideas, Martti appraises.

 After having an understanding of the plausible processes for recycling, Mikko decided to concentrate on two of them in his evaluation: devulcanization and pyrolysis.
 Although both methods offer an environmentally attractive way to transform waste into something useful, there was no consensus about their economic and environmental feasibility for the tire industry.

 Devulcanization means reprocessing the vulcanized rubber back to its original formulation.
 The process causes a breakup of certain chemical bonds so that the rubber can be mixed again.